Last modified: October 10, 2024

 Challenges

-1. Use lspci, lsusb, and lsblk commands to identify all the hardware connected to your system.
-Try to figure out what each device is and what it does.
+1. Use lspci, lsusb, and lsblk commands to identify all hardware connected to your system.
+For each device listed, try to determine what it is and what role it serves in the system.
+Discuss how these commands help identify different hardware components and what information they reveal.

-4. Use the lspci -k or lsusb -v commands to identify any hardware that might be missing a driver.
+4. Use the lspci -k or lsusb -v commands to examine hardware devices and identify any components that may be missing drivers.
+Explain why drivers are essential for hardware functionality and how missing drivers can impact device performance or usability.

 Table of Contents